- Operating System Tutorial

 Process scheduling is an essential part of a Multiprogramming operating systems.
 Such operating systems allow more than one process to be loaded into the executable memory at a time and the loaded process shares the CPU using time multiplexing.

-The OS maintains all PCBs in Process Scheduling Queues.
+The OS maintains all Process Control Blocks (PCBs) in Process Scheduling Queues.
 The OS maintains a separate queue for each of the process states and PCBs of all processes in the same execution state are placed in the same queue.
 When the state of a process is changed, its PCB is unlinked from its current queue and moved to its new state queue.

 The Operating System maintains the following important process scheduling queues −

 Job queue − This queue keeps all the processes in the system.

 Ready queue − This queue keeps a set of all processes residing in main memory, ready and waiting to execute.
 A new process is always put in this queue.

 Device queues − The processes which are blocked due to unavailability of an I/O device constitute this queue.